Matehal: Education

-Matehal only has one primary & Middle School, where the villagers are quenching their thirst for education.
-In 2007 a man named Khuda Bakhash has taken a huge step in their education sector.
-He has established a new school system which is being administrated in Mansehra.
-There, students are enrolled in the main school located in Mansehra city but are taught in their respective villages.
+Matehal has four primary and two middle government schools, serving as source of education for the local villagers who eagerly quench their thirst for education.
+Moreover, there is one private primary school in the village.
 As far as high school or college is concerned, there are no opportunities available.
-Students must travel to Behali, Union Council for secondary education.
+Students must travel to Behali or Qalanderabad for secondary education.
 School in Behali was established by Turks in 1872 which was first ever school in Mansehra district.